John G. Searle Professor of Economics and Management

 Jonathan Feinstein is interested in creativity and innovation, specifically the paths of development of creative individuals, including entrepreneurs, inventors, artists and scientists.
 He is the author of The Nature of Creative Development (Stanford University Press, 2006).
 His class The Practice and Management of Creativity & Innovation was featured in the BusinessWeek Online article, "Creativity Comes to B-Schools" in the spring of 2006 and in Fast Company in 2014; he has been extensively cited and quoted in the media for his approach to creativity.
 He is also interested in creativity in education and the management of creativity.

-In addition to his class on creativity & innovation, Professor Feinstein teaches the electives Public Sector Economics and Statistical Modeling and runs the math bootcamp for incoming students.
+In addition to his class on creativity & innovation, Professor Feinstein teaches the elective Statistical Modeling, teaches core Statistics, and runs the Math Boot Camp for incoming students.
 Professor Feinstein is an expert in the field of tax compliance and the analysis of audit and detection processes, and has written with Professor Ed Kaplan on counter-terrorism.
 He served as Director of the Yale Center for Business and the Environment during 2009-14.